makerdao/community/governance/votes/Executive vote - September 27, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following actions will occur within the Maker Protocol:
-- The Monetalis Clydesdale (RWA007-A) vault [RWA Agreement (doc)](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) parameter will be updated, to include the latest DAO Resolution as detailed below.
+- A Monetalis Clydesdale (RWA007-A) vault Dao Resolution will be approved and the [RWA Agreement (doc)](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) parameter will be updated, to include this DAO Resolution as detailed below.
-- The HV Bank (RWA009-A) vault [RWA Agreement (doc)](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) parameter will be updated, to inlcude the latest DAO Resolution as detailed below.
+- The HV Bank (RWA009-A) vault [RWA Agreement (doc)](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) parameter will be updated, to include the recently approved DAO Resolution as detailed below.
 - Fortunafi (RWA005-A) vault will be placed into soft liquidation state, as detailed below.
 - A Spark Protocol Proxy Spell will be triggered that activates the Gnosis Chain instance of Spark Lend, as detailed below.